philemon1112/Adsparo-task/README.md

 ## Learn More

 This project makes use of a list of npm packages.
-They can be installed during the process of setting up the application using `npm install`
+They can be installed during the process of setting up the application using `npm install`.

 - `axios` - For making external api calls / request.